-The emergence of a large mass scale for unification is welcome, first, because many effects we might expect to be associated with unification are observed to be highly suppressed.
-Symmetries that unify $SU(3) \times SU(2) \times U(1)$ will almost inevitably involve wide possibilities for transformation among quarks, leptons, and their antiparticles.
-These extended possibilities of transformation, mediated by the corresponding gauge bosons, undermine conservation laws including lepton and baryon number conservation.
+by the corresponding gauge bosons, undermine conservation laws including lepton and baryon number conservation.
 Violation of lepton number is closely associated with neutrino oscillations.
 Violation of baryon number is closely associated with proton instability.
-In recent years neutrino oscillations have been observed; they correspond to miniscule neutrino masses, indicating a very feeble violation of lepton number.
+In recent years, neutrino oscillations have been observed; they correspond to miniscule neutrino masses, indicating a very feeble violation of lepton number.
 Proton instability has not yet been observed, despite heroic efforts to do so.
-In order to keep these processes sufficiently small, so as to be consistent with observation, a high scale for unification, which suppresses the occurrence of the transformative gauge bosons as virtual particles, is most welcome.
-In fact, the unification scale we infer from the evolution of couplings is broadly consistent with the observed value of neutrino masses, and that encourages further vigorous pursuit of the quest to observe proton decay.
+To keep these processes sufficiently small, so as to be consistent with observation, a high scale for unification, which suppresses the occurrence of the transformative gauge bosons as virtual particles, is most welcome.
+In fact, the unification scale we infer from the evolution of couplings is broadly consistent with the observed value of neutrino masses and encourages further vigorous pursuit of the quest to observe proton